radioactivit/integrationTest/README.md

 You'll be faced to three challenges for your test :

-* A simple algorythm exercice type fizzbuzz (but not fizzbuzz, we're serious business).
+* A simple algorithm exercice type fizzbuzz (but not fizzbuzz, we're serious business).
 * A simple clone, docker, branch, debug, demo, push.
 * A database optimisation

-## The algorythm exercice
+## The algorithm exercice

 Depend on our humor, you'll see on site.